xiong-ying/CZ3004-image-recognition-robot-car/readme.md

+# Image Recognition Robotic Car

-# CZ3004 Multidisciplinary Design Project
+CZ3004 Multidisciplinary Design Project
 2022.07 @ Nanyang Technological University

-## Project Title
-Image Recognition Robotic Car
+The project is created for NTU computer science module CZ3004.

 ## Project Purpose
-The project is created for NTU computer science module CZ3004.

-## Background Info

 On a 2 meters by 2 meters map, 5 obstacles are randomly placed on the map.<br/>

-There is 1 distinct symbol pasted on one side of each obstacle.
+There is 1 distinct symbol pasted on one side of each obstacle.<br/>

+Goal is to develop a robotic car that can find the shortest path to scan the sign on the obstacle, <br/>

+and accurately recognise the symbol.

 ## The ultimate objective